-The Global Village is a diverse and vibrant space where communities gather from all over the world to meet, share and learn from each other.
-It intersects the main conference programme, blending scientific sessions with cultural activities, live performances, networking zones, NGO booths, marketplace booths, and art exhibits, creating a space for communities to demonstrate the application of science and good leadership.
-It is also a space that invites conference participants to see how science translates into community action and intervention.
+The Global Village is a diverse and vibrant space where communities from all over the world gather to meet, share and learn from each other.
+It intersects the main conference programme, blending scientific sessions with cultural activities, live performances, networking zones, NGO booths, marketplace booths, and art exhibits.
+Here, communities can demonstrate the application of science and good leadership, and conference participants are invited to see how science translates into community action and intervention.

-The Global Village is open to the general public and conference delegates and admission is free.
-At AIDS 2018, the Global Village will be located in Hall 5 and Amtrium 1 and 2 of the RAI Amsterdam, forming a space over 8,000m2.
+The Global Village is open to the general public and conference delegates, and admission is free.
+At AIDS 2018, the Global Village will be located in Hall 5 and the Amtrium of the RAI Amsterdam, covering more than 8,000 square metres.

-The Global Village and Youth Programme is created from public applications from diverse individuals, groups and organizations, for a variety of activities.
-Those activities are reviewed and scored by the Global Village and Youth Programme Working Group before final selection.
+The Global Village and Youth Programme is created from public applications from a diverse range of individuals, groups and organizations for a variety of activities.
+All proposals submitted for the Global Village and Youth Programme were reviewed by a team of nominated reviewers who score applications based on a blind scoring system.
+The Global Village and Youth Programme Working Group made the final selection of activities.

 Global Village & Youth Programme activities

-- Global Village Sessions feature workshops, panel discussions, debates, presentations with opportunities for Q&A. Sessions will focus on current and emerging HIV related topics, as well as priority populations.
+- Global Village Sessions feature workshops, panel discussions, debates and presentations with opportunities for Q&A. Sessions will focus on current and emerging HIV-related topics, as well as priority populations.

 - Networking Zones are spaces where local and international groups can meet and focus on thematic areas.
 In these zones, groups can conduct their own activities and engage delegates and the public visiting the Global Village.

-- The Main Stage is a space for live performances of music, dance and theatre that address issues in the context of any of the following: HIV and other sexually transmitted infections (STIs), sexual and reproductive health, TB/HIV co-infection, stigma and discrimination and human rights.
-As the heart of the Global Village, the Main Stage plays a significant role in showcasing innovative and dynamic visual expressions of HIV work at the grass roots community level.
+- The Main Stage is a space for live performances of music, dance and theatre that address issues in the context of any of the following: HIV and other STIs; sexual and reproductive health; TB/HIV co-infection; stigma and discrimination; and human rights.
+As the heart of the Global Village, the main stage plays a significant role in showcasing innovative and dynamic visual expressions of HIV work at the grassroots community level.

-- The Screening Room provides a space to screen films about HIV related issues, including human rights.
+- The Film Screening Room provides a space to screen films about HIV-related issues, including human rights.

-- The Youth Pavilion is the main networking space for young people.
-It is a space to host youth led and youth related meetings and forums, showcase achievements of young people, facilitate networking opportunities, engage participants in dialogue and build on the momentum from the youth pre-conference.
+- The Youth Pavilion is a space to host youth-led and youth-related meetings and forums, showcase achievements of young people, facilitate networking opportunities, and engage participants in dialogue.

 Young people at AIDS 2018

-Young people will not only be delegates, but activity organizers, speakers, leaders and peers.
-The Youth Programme will include a variety of activities designed for and by young people including cultural and educational performances, presentations, workshops and panel discussions.
-The Youth Pavilion will provide spaces for young people to network, collaborate and showcase achievements from around the world.
+Young people will play an active role in all aspects of AIDS 2018.
+Young people will not only be delegates; they will also be activity organizers, speakers, leaders and peers.
+The AIDS 2018 Global Village and Youth Programme will include a variety of activities designed for and by young people, including cultural and educational performances, presentations, workshops and panel discussions.
+Indeed, AIDS 2018 will feature our largest ever dedicated youth space for young people to network, collaborate and showcase achievements from around the world.

-While the dedicated Youth Programme aims to provide a platform for young people to participate in youth-specific activities at the conference, one of the key objectives of the programme is also to promote the value of inter-generational exchange between older and younger populations of people involved in the global response to HIV.
-In this way we encourage all young participants to engage in all parts of the conference program as well as youth-specific activities.
+While the dedicated Youth Programme aims to provide a platform for young people to participate in youth-specific activities at the conference, another key objective is to promote the value of inter-generational exchange between older and younger people involved in the global response to HIV.
+In this way, we encourage all young participants to engage in all parts of the conference programme, as well as youth-specific activities.